 To upgrade to Bamboo 3.4, following the appropriate instructions below:

-We strongly recommend that you back up your Bamboo instance and database before upgrading, as described in the Bamboo generic upgrade guide.
+We strongly recommend that you back up your Bamboo instance and database before upgrading, as described in the Bamboo upgrade guide.

 Upgrading from Bamboo prior to 3.3